 More on this and other weather history

 Day: Sunny.
-High near 95, with temperatures falling to around 93 in the afternoon.
-Heat index values as high as 100.
-South wind around 10 mph, with gusts as high as 20 mph.
+High near 91, with temperatures falling to around 89 in the afternoon.
+Southeast wind 0 to 10 mph.

 Night: Mostly clear.
-Low around 73, with temperatures rising to around 75 overnight.
-Heat index values as high as 98.
-South wind around 10 mph, with gusts as high as 20 mph.
+Low around 67, with temperatures rising to around 69 overnight.
+East southeast wind 0 to 5 mph.

-Night: A chance of showers and thunderstorms.
-Partly cloudy, with a low around 68.
-North northwest wind 5 to 10 mph.
-Chance of precipitation is 50%.

-Day: A chance of rain showers.
-Mostly sunny, with a high near 86.
-North northwest wind 5 to 10 mph.
-Chance of precipitation is 30%.
+Day: A slight chance of rain showers after 7am.
+Sunny, with a high near 90.
+Northeast wind 0 to 10 mph.
+Chance of precipitation is 20%.

 Night: A slight chance of rain showers before 7pm.
-Mostly clear, with a low around 63.
+Partly cloudy, with a low around 69.
+Northeast wind 5 to 10 mph.
+Chance of precipitation is 20%.

+Day: A slight chance of rain showers between 7am and 1pm.
+Mostly sunny, with a high near 88.
 Chance of precipitation is 20%.

 Day: Sunny, with a high near 87.